-- 1. Select the desired Lane by double-pressing one of buttons 10-16 (or holding SHIFT and pressing the button).
-For example, to select Seq Lane A, double-press button 13. - 2.
-Press the SEQ STEPS button, so that it is lit.
+1. Select the desired Lane by holding SHIFT and pressing one of buttons 10-16.

+For example, to select Seq Lane A, press SHIFT-13.

+2. Press the SEQ STEPS button, so that it is lit.

 The 16 buttons at the bottom of the panel now select Steps.
 The current Step's LED is brightly lit; Steps within the programmed loop range (ignoring modulation) are also subtly illuminated.